-Vero Liability Insurance Limited has been given an A+ insurer financial strength rating by Standard & Poor's.
+Vero Liability Insurance Limited has been given an AA- insurer financial strength rating by Standard & Poor's (S&P Global Ratings).

 The rating scale is:

 SD or D

 An insurer rated 'AAA' has extremely strong financial security characteristics.
 'AAA' is the highest insurer financial strength rating assigned by S&P Global Ratings.